michael2012z/BitBible/markdown/KJV/files/Exod.md

 8. And the tale of the bricks, which they did make heretofore, ye shall lay upon them; ye shall not diminish ought thereof: for they be idle; therefore they cry, saying, Let us go and sacrifice to our God.

-9. Let there more work be laid upon the men, that they may labour therein; and let them not regard vain words.Let there…: Heb.
-Let the work be heavy upon the men
+9. Let there more work be laid upon the men, that they may labour therein; and let them not regard vain words.

 10. And the taskmasters of the people went out, and their officers, and they spake to the people, saying, Thus saith Pharaoh, I will not give you straw.